 What fun to come home from a long day at work to find part of your home ravaged.
 My second Airedale, even after being fully trained, accidentally managed to lock himself in an interior bathroom with no windows.
-In panic, he clawed down the bottom half of a solid wood door.
+In a panic, he clawed down the bottom half of a solid wood door.
 It takes a very strong and very determined animal to accomplish that feat, but that is classic Airedale.
-The telltale “warm spot” on the couch meant that afterwards he calmly and imperiously returned to lounging on the couch once he had gotten free.
+The telltale “warm spot” on the couch meant that afterward he calmly and imperiously returned to lounging on the couch once he had gotten free.

 I installed a door that could not lock involuntarily.

-My third Airedale, in a burst of energy tripped on the cord of a halogen lamp, causing it to set the couch on fire before I returned to the room.
+My third Airedale, in a burst of energy, tripped on the cord of a halogen lamp, causing it to set the couch on fire before I returned to the room.
 Not thinking, I told the 911 dispatcher that my dog set the couch on fire.
 The five firemen who arrived to be sure the fire was out were quite amused and could not resist asking me “Lady does your dog smoke?”
 As I explained: “Not yet, he is still underage.”

 I moved the lamp.

 But since he seemed more exuberant than most, I promptly enrolled him in obedience classes, where he flunked out.
-Well, not exactly. . . .
-It was so embarrassing to take him to class, I opted for home schooling.
+Well, not exactly.
+It was so embarrassing to take him to class, I opted for homeschooling.
 Being around a room full of dogs was more fun than he could stand.
 Rather than participate in class lessons he would immediately begin leaping wildly with delight, leaving me to weather the cold glances of those with less obviously disobedient beasts.

 Even so, I would never have another breed.

 For one thing, they don’t shed.
 Airedales do not have fur, they have hair.
 And so they really do not shed at all, particularly since they are kept groomed with short hair.
-They are good watch dogs because they are quite attentive and protective of their family, and their turf.
+They are good watchdogs because they are quite attentive and protective of their family, and their turf.

 If you can survive their early years, and train them to accept you as alpha male early on, they are wonderful companions.
 Once trained, their playfulness can be charming, and they have a sweet and loving disposition, that makes them very appealing.